PACE-challenge/pacechallenge.org/2026/format.md

+---
+layout: page
+title: "PACE 2026: Format specification"
+sidebar_link: false
+---

 ## Input format

-Each instance consists of a single text file that consists of different line types:
+Each instance consists of a single text with different line types:
  - Empty lines carry no strict meaning and can be ignored.
- - Lines starting with the symbol `#` and *can* always be ignored, but may contain useful additional data.
+ - Lines starting with the symbol `#` and *can* always be ignored, but may contain useful data.
    The meaning of these lines is determined by the second character:
    - `#p {t} {n}` indicates that the file contains $t$ trees with $n$ leaves each.
-     This line appears in the header as the first non-comment line.
+     This line appears before the first Newick line (see below).
    - `#x {parameter-key} {value}` contains a precomputed instance parameters (see [Parameters](#parameters) below).
       The value is formatted in an JSON subset, such that parsing should be easy, even if your language does not support a fully fledged JSON parser.
-   - `#s {key} {value}` are reserved for the stride tool and will be removed for the final evaluation.
+   - `#s {key} {value}` are reserved for the official tools and will be removed for the final evaluation.
    - `# ` is a comment line.
-   - We may add further line types in a backward-compatible way later, in the sense that it is never wrong to ignore an unrecognized `#` line.
  - All other non-empty lines contain a tree description in the Newick format (see [below](#relevant-subset-of-the-newick-format)) and represent an input tree.
    There are exactly $t$ such lines.